Review of reverse engineering (i.e. software reversing) tools. Advantages and disadvantages, alternative solutions.

 $ scp nixsavy@server2:/www/*.html /www/tmp # Copy *.html files from remote host to current system /www/tmp folder

-$ scp -r nixsavy@server2:/www /www/tmp # Copy all files and folders recursively from remote server to the current system /www/tmp folder
+$ scp -r nixsavy@server2:/www /www/tmp # Copy all files and folders recursively from remote server to the current system /www/tmp folderrsync

 $ rsync -a /home/apps /backup/ # Synchronize source to destination